-MIM's priorities could be expanded to reflect newly emerging operational research questions around national government and WHO/Roll Back Malaria (RBM) priorities for since 1997, the Panel recommends commissioning a new audit of malaria efforts in Africa to identify new opportunities combination therapy, treatment of malaria in pregnancy, deployment of insecticide treated nets and the control of malaria in areas prone to epidemics.
+MIM's priorities could be expanded to reflect newly emerging operational research questions around national government and WHO/Roll Back Malaria (RBM) priorities for combination therapy, treatment of malaria in pregnancy, deployment of insecticide treated nets and the control of malaria in areas prone to epidemics.
 These areas already are strengths of TDR, and so may be accessible to MIM/TDR.